How Much does Unemployment Insurance Fund (UIF) Pay in Namibia?

 The primary purpose of UIF is to help workers who have lost their jobs and still need some financial support while they search for new employment.
 However, there are conditions which must be met before you can be eligible to receive any amount from UIF.

-See also How Much Cash Should You Carry With You in Namibia?
+See also How Much Does a Skin Biopsy Cost in Namibia?

 Who qualifies for UIF in Namibia?